Staff Product Designer

 • Expanded prospect reach

-• Advanced targeting capabilities
+• Advanced targeting

 Where the work actually was.

-PM owned the commercial structure and managed school-side stakeholders.
+PM owned the commercial structure and school-side stakeholders.
 I owned the strategic reframe, ran the school discovery interviews, synthesized across CRM data and existing Direct Admissions student research, and designed the experience end-to-end.
 Our data lead built the funnel instrumentation that let us measure influence honestly: not "did Yield touch this enrollment," but "did the student act because of it."

 What I killed, declined, or constrained.

 Half the value of designing this product was choosing what it wouldn't do.
-Three calls shaped the v1 more than anything we shipped.
+Three calls shaped v1 more than anything we shipped.

 Auto-complete enrollment tasks